For it is not enough to know what we ought to say; we must also say it as we ought. ~Aristotle

 For example, in The Chronicles of Amber, Roger Zelazny’s style is terse and conversational.
 In the Farseer Trilogy, Robin Hobb is sparing yet evocative, with a voice that tends towards the melancholy.
 The works of Diana Gabaldon (Outlander) and Jacqueline Carey (Kushiel’s Legacy) pulse with eloquence in ways comparable to the English Romance writers.
 Then there is the cranial, hyperbole-saturated wit of Neal Stephenson in Cryptonomicon; the Charles Dickens-esque rhythms of Scott Lynch in The Lies of Locke Lamora; the vivid, multifaceted space opera of Dan Simmons in the Hyperion Cantos; the gritty, colloquial simplicity of Stephen King in The Stand.

 While all of these authors have developed compelling stories, they differ markedly in how they animate their stories through style—and I suspect we underestimate the impact of this seemingly superficial difference.
 While I admire Roger Zelazny and Stephen King, my desire to re-read them is not nearly as strong as compared to Scott Lynch and Dan Simmons.
 The latter write with a unique, imaginative vigor that sets them well apart from most other sci-fi and fantasy authors in my mind.
-My wife feels similarly about Lynch.
-She “hangs on his words” and savors them like morsels, and is less enamored of styles she finds to be little more than lackluster carriers of drama.

 Such tastes are subjective, of course.
 Some people prefer the plain, colloquial styles of King and Zelazny.
 Or perhaps you oscillate in your preferences.
 After soaking in one author’s style for a few weeks, you find yourself craving a different author for different reasons, only to find yourself craving the original author all over again.